-The way shopfronts are designed and treated has a considerable impact on the character and identity of a centre and on its attractiveness to potential customers and visitors who need to be encouraged to return.
-It is important, therefore, that shopfronts build on the inherent character of the centre, helping to set it apart from others and attract the everyday, and seasonal custom needed to sustain economic viability.
+The way shopfronts are designed and treated has a considerable impact on the character and identity of a centre and its attractiveness to potential customers.
+It is important, therefore, that shopfronts build on the inherent character of the centre, helping to set it apart from others and attract the everyday custom needed to sustain economic viability.

 Ageing and discoloured paintwork that gives the impression of a less than caring attitude or even an air of decline; crude and makeshift fronts and signs that give a 'here today, gone tomorrow' warning; 'motorway-sized' signs in garish colours that shout in desperation at anyone passing by; all these things and more can work against the long term prosperity of any centre.
-In visual and design terms, as well as in every other sense, good manners and neighbourliness are attractive assets for any centre to possess, but particularly so one designated as part of a Conservation Area.
+In visual and design terms, as well as in every other sense, good manners and neighbourliness are attractive assets for any centre to possess, but particularly so in one designated as part of a Conservation Area.
 Remembering that a shopfront is part of a building, and the building part of a street of buildings that combine with other streets to make up the centre, every shopfront contributes towards creating the overall impression.